aodn/geoserver-build/src/extension/layer-filters/README.md

 ### Layer Property Configuration

-Once the extension is installed log in as an admin user and toward the bottom of the main menu on the left there should an item **WMS Layer Filters**
+Once the extension is installed, log in as an admin user and toward the bottom of the main menu on the left there should an item **WMS Layer Filters**.

 From the list select the layer you wish to configure filters for.
 Note that you can filter the results using the search bar on the top right of the list of layers.